 You should have a rainy-day fund that’s there just in case your snake gets sick or requires a new vivarium or new equipment.

 There are 3 options available for housing a gopher snake:

 |Enclosure Type||Description and Features|

 According to journal Copeia, in the wild, they live in underground dens or burrows and spend about 90% of their life down there.
-This behavior keeps them warm and protects them from predators throughout the winter, while they spend more time sunning themselves in the summer.
+This behavior keeps them warm and protects them from predators throughout the winter.

 - A relatively thick layer of orchid bark or chippings